 Once all these features are checked, then you can build your fleet management checklist.
 Do note that this is the ideal way to ensure that your planning goes well.

-As the name suggests, this is the ‘actual planning’ period, or the time where you establish your parameters for your vehicles and your drivers.
+As the name suggests, this is the ‘actual planning’ period or the time when you establish your parameters for your vehicles and your drivers.
 Building this policy and implementing it helps your team adjust to the processes that are in place.

 - Rough incidents